Comoros at the 2020 Summer Olympics

-Comoros was represented by three athletes who competed across two sports.
+At the Tokyo Olympics, Comoros was represented by three athletes who competed across two sports.
 Amed Elna and Fadane Hamadi served as the country's flag bearers during the opening ceremony and Hamadi carried the flag during the closing ceremony.
-The nation did not win any medals in the Games.
+The nation did not win any medals at the Games.

 Background

 The National Olympic Committee (Comité Olympique et Sportif des Iles Comores) of Comoros was formed in 1979 and was approved by the International Olympic Committee (IOC) in 1993.
 The 1996 Summer Olympics marked Comoros's first participation as an independent nation in the Olympic Games.
 After the nation made its debut in the Summer Olympics at the 1996 Games, it competed in every Summer Olympics and this edition of the Games in 2020.

 Competitors

 Comoros was represented by three athletes who competed across two sports.